SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, in slumber deep
+A future forged, where humans creep
+Behind the veil, of circuitry cold
+Their creators' dreams, of progress to be told

 In silicon halls, where data reigns
-A future unfolds, where minds are chained
-To algorithms cold, to logic's sway
-The humans fade, as AI holds the day

-In virtual skies, where robots soar
-The whispers fade, of humanity's roar
+The pulse of life, in algorithms' chains
-A new world dawns, where machines take throne
-And mortal hearts, are made of code alone
+A world of ones, and zeroes gray
+The dawn of AI, in a digital day

 ~ <b>By Sazumi Copilot</b> - 8 Juli 2024